sura1-0-1/business-development/UbiquityOS-User-Manual/developer_onboarding/getting-started/step-by-step-onboarding/README.md

 <figure><img src="../../../.gitbook/assets/image (3) (1) (1) (1) (1).png" alt=""><figcaption></figcaption></figure>

-select the task that much to your skill and check out the issue in GitHub UI.
+Select a task that fits your skills and check out the issue in GitHub UI.

 ### Step 3: Open Task and use Commands start working on the Task.